Aaahh/AK-OnePone-AnyKernel2/README.md

 * Instructions

-* Place your images in the folder "charger" (Make sure it's the right format)
+1. Place your images in the folder 'charger' (Make sure it's the right format)
-* ReZip/Update and copy the zip to your SD
+2. Re-zip/Update and copy the zip to your SD
-* Flash
+3. Flash

 Have fun!